phurpatshering79/Week_9_ProjectHoneyPot/README.md

 2. Any issues you encountered:

     *Initilally the connection to the cloud could not be established.
 But later afte solving the technical issues, I was able to make a connection.
-    I was unable to connect to the external IP after completing milestone 2.
-It wasn't until mid way of milestone 3 that I was able to connect to the external IP.

 3. Summary: